rizkifajara/next-portfolio/README.md

 - npm or yarn
 - A Sanity account (for CMS functionality)
 - Gemini API key (for AI chat)
-- Pinecone API key and environment (for vector database)

 ### Installation